nadacodes/nadacodes/README.md

 My name is Nada.
 I am a computer science student at the University of Pretoria.
 <br>
-- 🔭 I’m currently working on a Project called Bean Bag
+- 🔭 Currently working on developing a specific web scraper
-- 🌱 I’m currently learning C# and the ASP.NET Core 5.0 framework
+- 🌱 I’m currently learning ReactJS and Redux
 - 😄 Pronouns: She/Her :)

 <table width="100%">